awsdocs/aws-cdk-guide/v2/cli.md

   cdk destroy [STACKS..]
 Destroy the stack(s) named STACKS

   cdk diff [STACKS..]
-Compares the specified stack with the deployed
+Compares the specified stack and its
-                                  stack or a local template file, and returns with status 1 if any difference is found
+                                  dependencies with the deployed stack(s) or a local template file, and returns with status 1 if any difference is found

   cdk metadata [STACK]            Returns all metadata associated with this
                                   stack